ropensci/getCRUCLdata/README.md

 Author/Maintainer: Adam Sparks

-## Introduction to _getCRUCLdata_
+## Introduction to {getCRUCLdata}

-The _getCRUCLdata_ package provides functions that automate importing CRU CL v.
+The {getCRUCLdata} package provides functions that automate importing CRU CL v.
 2.0 climatology data into R, facilitate the calculation of minimum temperature and maximum temperature, and formats the data into a data frame or a [base::list()] of [terra::rast()] objects for use.

 CRU CL v.
 2.0 data are a gridded climatology of 1961-1990 monthly means released in 2002 and cover all land areas (excluding Antarctica) at 10 arc minutes (0.1666667 degree) resolution.
 For more information see the description of the data provided by the University of East Anglia Climate Research Unit (CRU), <https://crudata.uea.ac.uk/cru/data/hrg/tmc/readme.txt>.